1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Radioactive Iodine Therapy

-A pill containing radioactive iodine destroys overactive thyroid cells.
-It’s common in adults.
+Radioactive iodine destroys overactive thyroid cells.
+It's commonly used in adults.

 Beta Blockers